-As teachers, we often have an assigned curriculum—or at least some expectations of curriculum to follow.
-Something that surprised me when I first started to tutor was that I often have to create a plan from scratch for that student to follow.
-Parents know they want their son to improve in a subject area, or they know their daughter needs help in reading or in math.
-Parents can usually tell that their child is struggling, but because they don’t have a background in education, deciding a specific plan to help their child improve can prove daunting.
-This post will give you specific steps to follow in order to set goals and create a plan to help your new tutee improve.
+As teachers, we often have an assigned curriculum—or at least some curriculum expectations to follow.
+Something that surprised me when I first started to tutor was that I often had to create a plan from scratch for that student to follow.
+Parents know they want their son to improve in a subject area, or they know their daughter needs help in reading or math.
+Parents can usually tell that their child is struggling, but deciding a specific plan to help their child improve can prove daunting because they don’t have a background in education.
+This article will give you specific steps to set goals and create a student success plan to help your new tutee improve.

 Assess the tutee’s starting point